 However, it’s primarily a platform to trade and not a platform to manage a portfolio and as such, you won’t get any analysis like what you can achieve with a detailed portfolio tracker.

-The customer support is pretty standard with the usual access point such as phone and secured email.
+The customer support is pretty standard with the usual access points such as phone and secured email.